 SHORT: Under 10 km to be covered in one day.

 MEDIUM: 10 km to 20 km to be covered in one day.

 LONG: Over 20 km to be covered in one day.

 Note: Ascending or descending 100 metres is counted as 1 km.

-HARD: Thick scrub, difficult creeks, rock hopping, rock scrambling, very steep ascents and/or descents.
-Strenuous walking over difficult terrain much of which is often unfamiliar to the leader.
-Fit and experienced walkers only.
+Includes at least some of: Thick scrub, difficult creeks, rock-hopping, rock-scrambling, very steep ascents and/or descents.
+Strenuous walking over difficult terrain much of which is often unfamiliar to the Leader.

 Important Note: Only walks with trip grades Easy, Easy/Medium or possibly Medium could be considered suitable for people new to bushwalking.